daderidd/daderidd.github.io/_pages/about.md

 ## Work and research
 In my work, I harness quantitative and computational methodologies to deeply understand the spatial dynamics of public health.
-With a focus on spatial data analysis, I've engaged with many disciplines, bringing the precision of life sciences to the more fluid realm of digital epidemiology.
+With a focus on spatial data analysis, I've engaged with many disciplines.
 My prior endeavors range from leveraging large Swiss health insurance data to unpack the cost-effectiveness of traditional and alternative medicine using causal inference techniques, to scrutinizing the epidemiological impacts of air pollution through a detailed spatial lens using